 Students are able to Appeal for Refund if they meet extenuating circumstances.
 A committee reviews appeals on a monthly basis.
 Depending on the circumstances, the Learning Abroad Center may appeal an affiliate’s cancellation costs.

 The LAC hosts an affiliate pre-departure orientation at the beginning of December for all students participating in spring or calendar year programs and in April for students participating in summer, fall, or academic year programs.
 Affiliates are invited to campus to meet with students and help prepare them to go abroad.
-The schedule is usually as follows: lunch with LAC staff, presentation by LAC staff to students and parents (affiliates are welcome, but not required, to attend), presentation by affiliate staff to students on their respective programs, and country/region breakouts as applicable (affiliate staff are invited to facilitate sessions for which they are familiar).
 Occasionally the LAC may request a program specific orientation if there are significant enrollments for a particular program.
 The LAC understands that traveling to the UofM requires a significant amount of staff time and resources.
 We invite you to base your decision to attend orientation on your resources and enrollments.

 The LAC is proud to offer study abroad students the optional 1-credit online course: Global Identity: Connecting your International Experience with your Future.